from training.npr.org: https://training.npr.org/social-media/6-ways-to-use-social-callouts/

 Photo callouts can work really well online.
 They can also turn into good radio segments with a little extra work.
 We had that experience with the #nprcensus callout for the New Boom series on millennials.

 Because millennials are such a large and diverse group, we wanted to incorporate a social project that helped give them a face.
-Morning Edition producer Selena Simmons-Duffin had the idea for a “census” where we asked 18- to 34-year-old’s to send us a selfie with their demographic categories on one side and the descriptive categories they wish they could use on the other.
+All Things Considered producer Selena Simmons-Duffin had the idea for a “census” where we asked 18- to 34-year-olds to send us a selfie with their demographic categories on one side and the descriptive categories they wish they could use on the other.

 We received hundreds of responses through Instagram and Twitter.
 To tie it all back to the radio, I interviewed a couple of them about their varied millennial experiences for a segment to wind down the series on All Things Considered.

 I’m trying to … find story ideas